shadowmite/TouchPlusCMDR/README.md

 Computer Vision technologies so this is a learning experience.

 C# - Ported over the ideas of how to unlock the camera from: https://github.com/umarniz/TouchPlusLib/tree/master/src

+Some ongoing discussion where everyone should be able to register and comment is at: http://gharbi.me/ractiv/index.php